Last Updated: June 3, 2026

 Each time you book the studio, there is a setup fee, regardless of the number of days.
 Enter $300 in the Cost/Use field.

-Enter Studio as a Material Label.
-Enter
+Enter Studio as the Material Label.

 Enter Non-work in the Group field.